jitsi/jigasi/README.md

 org.jitsi.jigasi.xmpp.acc.ANONYMOUS_AUTH=false
 org.jitsi.jigasi.xmpp.acc.ALLOW_NON_SECURE=true
 ```

 Configure a transcription provider(Google, Vosk etc.) and restart jigasi.

+Jigasi supports multiple transcription services, including Google Cloud speech-to-text
+API, Vosk speech recognition server, a custom flavor of Whisper
+and Oracle Cloud AI Speech.

 Google configuration
 ====================

-For jigasi to act as a transcriber, it sends the audio of all participants in the
+For Jigasi to act as a transcriber, it sends the audio of all participants in the
 room to an external speech-to-text service.
 To use [Google Cloud speech-to-text API](https://cloud.google.com/speech/)
 it is required to install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/)
 on the machine running Jigasi.
-To install on a regular [Debian/Ubuntu](https://cloud.google.com/sdk/docs/install#deb) environment:
+To install on a regular debian/ubuntu environment:

 ```
 curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo gpg --dearmor -o /usr/share/keyrings/cloud.google.gpg